 The Out-of-Area (OOA) plan option is available only if you live in an area where no Choiceplan option is available.
 The OOA plan option is administered by Empire BlueCross BlueShield.
+When searching for a provider on www.empireblue.com enter Traditional/Indemnity network.

 Type of service Out-of-Area plan option (Empire BlueCross BlueShield - available only if you live in an area where a ChoicePlan is not available)

 Annual deductible

 Individual • \$300

 Maximum per family • \$600

 Annual out-of-pocket maximum (incl udes deductible)

 Individual • \$1,000

 Maximum per family • \$2,000

-Lifetime maximum None
+Lifetime maximum • None

 Professional care (in office)

 PCP or specialist visits 80% after deductible

-Preventive & Routine care (subject to o frequency limits)
+Preventive & routine care (subject to frequency limits)

-100% no deductible, up to \$250 annually; then covered at:
+• 100% no deductible, up to \$250 annually; then covered at:

-Routine physical exam • 80%, no deductible;
+Routine physical exam 80%, no deductible

-Routine well-woman exam 80%, no deductible
+Routine well-woman exam • 80%, no deductible

-Routine vision exam Routine hearing exam 100 % no deductible; limit 1 exam per 24 months, not subject to \$250 allowance
+Routine vision exam 100 % no deductible; limit 1 exam per 24 months, not subject to \$250 maximum

-Well-child and immunizations 80%, no deductible; limit 1 exam per 24 months, not subject to \$250 allowance
+Routine hearing exam 80%, no deductible; limit 1 exam per 24 months, not subject to \$250 maximum

-100%, no deductible, not subject to \$250 allowance
+Well-child and immunizations 100%, no deductible, not subject to \$250 maximum

 Hospital inpatient and outpatient

 Semiprivate room and board, doctor's charges, lab, x-ray, and surgical care 80% after deductible; notification required for hospitalization, facility admissions, and certain outpatient procedures and services

 Emergency care

 No coverage if not a true emergency 80% after deductible